Skip to main content

 What closing costs should I budget beyond the down payment?

-How do I calculate the PMI break-even point?
+How do I read the PMI break-even line in the results?

 Can I use gift money or grants for my down payment?